js4768/MSAProject1/README.md

 This project is meant to work in docker daemon.
 Make sure you compile and run the program under docker environment!

 Usage:
-	Type ./build-system.sh to build all docker services.
+	Type ./build-system.sh to build all docker services and run them in separate containers.
+Visit (docker-machine ip):41000 for router, 42000 for course service, and 43000 for student service.

 Docker notes:
 	Start a container: docker run -d -p port:port image